IWMS Timeline and Updates

 FM:Systems and Cornell are in the process of signing a pre-engagement consulting services agreement.
 Real Estate and Facilities Inventory continue to make progress on their pre-implementation initiatives.
 Facilities Inventory has a hire pending for a new CAD drafter.
-Additionally, the IWMS team is working on gathering success criteria for the IWMS project.
+Additionally, the IWMS project team is gathering success criteria for the IWMS project.

 The Real Estate Department and CIT completed the temporary database setup needed for lease abstraction activities of the IWMS project.
 Lease data needs to be extracted from 2,500 lease documents in preparation for implementation of FM:Interact.
 Real Estate is now in the process of finalizing workflow and organizational details, and beginning to abstract leases and amendments.
 Additionally, requirements have been drafted for Real Estate document management and storage, and CIT is developing a proposed solution.
 CAD drawing standardization is underway for Facilities Inventory.

 The IWMS project completed its needs analysis phase this month and submitted all critical path deliverables to the vendor FM:Systems.
-Over the next six weeks, the team will receive the final cost proposal from the vendor, determine a final project budget, and seek authorization to proceed from the governance committees.
+Over the next six weeks, the IWMS project team will receive the final cost proposal from the vendor, determine a final project budget, and seek authorization to proceed from the governance committees.
 The Real Estate phase is expected to begin implementation by March 2019.

 FM:Systems hosted a space training in September and a CAD training with drafters in October.
 These trainings were to better understand the capabilities of the system and help with planning in the pre-implementation phase.
 Progress was made during these sessions, including linking drawings and data.

-Additionally, to better understand the impact of the transition away from the Facilities Inventory System (FIS), a survey was sent to units with known systems that consume FIS data to learn what data they are using from the system and how to better understand their needs as customers during transition to the Integrated Workplace Management System (IWMS).
-The IWMS team collected over 30 survey responses, and for users of this downstream data, they are continuing to assess the impact of the transition, and are committed to maintaining the baseline expectation of users' data needs from the system.
+Additionally, to better understand the impact of the transition away from the Facilities Inventory System (FIS), a survey was sent to units with known systems that consume FIS data to learn what data they are using from the system and how to better understand their needs as customers during the transition to the Integrated Workplace Management System (IWMS).
+The IWMS project team collected over 30 survey responses, and for users of this downstream data, they are continuing to assess the impact of the transition, and are committed to maintaining the baseline expectation of users' data needs from the system.

-Real Estate, the Facilities Information Group, and other members of the IWMS team have continued their pre-implementation work.
+Real Estate, the Facilities Information Group, and other members of the IWMS project team have continued their pre-implementation work.
 Real Estate has been lease scanning while the Facilities Information Group has been working on a CAD drawing fit-gap analysis.
 Both of these pre-implementation projects are expected to be done by the end of the year.